 Moleculin Biotech Overview

-Moleculin Biotech (MBI) is a clinical stage pharmaceutical company.
-It offers development of novel drugs for oncology.
+Moleculin Biotech (MBI) is a clinical stage pharmaceutical company that offers development of novel drugs for oncology.
 The company’s lead product candidate Annamycin is an anthracycline intended for the treatment of relapsed or refractory acute myeloid leukemia (AML).
-It also develops WP1066, an immuno-stimulating STAT3 inhibitor, for treatment of brain tumors, pancreatic cancer and AML; and WP1122 Portfolio, a suite of molecules targeting the metabolic processes involved in cancer and glioblastoma.
-The company works in collaboration with The University of Texas MD Anderson Cancer Center, and Dermin SP ZOO to develop its product portfolio.
+It develops WP1066, an immuno-stimulating STAT3 inhibitor, for treatment of brain tumors, pancreatic cancer and AML; and WP1122 Portfolio, a suite of molecules targeting the metabolic processes involved in cancer and glioblastoma.
+The company works in collaboration with The University of Texas MD Anderson Cancer Center and Dermin SP ZOO to develop its product portfolio.
 MBI is headquartered in Houston, Texas, the US.

 For a complete picture of Annamycin’s valuation, buy the drug’s risk-adjusted NPV model (rNPV) here.